OWASP/CheatSheetSeries/Excluded.md

 # Index of Excluded Cheat Sheets

 The following Cheat sheets have been removed and are no longer maintained.
-You can however still find them on the github repositroy.
+You can however still find them on the github repository.

 **7** cheat sheets excluded.